herealways/mc_bedrock-server/README.md

 ## mc_server.yml
 This is an Ansible playbook.
 It is used for deploying, updating and stopping Minecraft Bedrock server.
-It takes an environment variable **"MC_VERSION"** which is used to specify the server version to deploy or to update to.
+It takes a variable **"MC_VERSION"** which is used to specify the server version to deploy or to update to.
-Tags:
+Tags for this playbook:
   * **deploy**: Deploy the server.
   * **update**: Update the server.
   * **halt**: Stop the server.